Stylonema alsidii

 Stylonema alsidii is a species of marine red algae.
-The type locality is Trieste in Italy, but it has a worldwide distribution.
+The type locality is Trieste, Italy, but it has a worldwide distribution.

 The species was first described by Giovanni Zanardini in 1840 as Bangia alsidii.

 Distribution

 It is one of the algae of the Houtman Abrolhos, found off the coast of Western Australia.
 It is one of the red seaweeds of South Africa, including the seaweeds of the Cape Peninsula and False Bay.

 Ecology

 It is susceptible to infection by the parasitic oomycete Pythium porphyrae.